-Let’s face it, most brides want everybody to be happy on their special day, so it is unlikely that she will want you to wear something completely hideous.
+Most brides want everybody to be happy on their special day, so it’s unlikely she’ll want you to wear something completely hideous.
 However, if you feel there is likely to be a clash then maybe you should think very carefully before you agree to be a bridesmaid in the first place.

 On the other hand, if you think she is deliberately trying to make you look terrible, maybe she’s not quite the friend you thought she was…

 While there are no hard-and-fast rules about bridesmaids outfits, the bottom line is that it is the bride’s day and it is likely that she will have some pretty clear ideas on the subject.
 So, how do you keep her happy and still get your point across?

 Above: A selection of bridesmaid dresses by Coast

 If you are worried that the bride might dress you like a meringue, get involved in the process from the outset.
 This doesn’t mean forcing your ideas on her, but you could suggest a girls’ night in with some wine and wedding magazines, and gently let her know what delights (and horrifies) you?

 If there are to be several of you, arrange a shopping day with the bride early on and try on a wide range of outfits.
 It will soon become clear what does and doesn’t work for you all.
 If one bridesmaid lives a long way away, email or text her pictures of different styles and get her opinion.

 Another alternative you could suggest to the bride if you all live a long way apart is that she provides the material and you have dresses made in the same fabric, but different styles, which is actually the way bridesmaids outfits were traditionally made.

 Think carefully about any objections before voicing them to the bride, and consider whether they are actually valid.